Wind River (film): Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 249 reviews, with an average rating of 7.67/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 254 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads, "Wind River lures viewers into a character-driven mystery with smart writing, a strong cast, and a skillfully rendered setting that delivers the bitter chill promised by its title."
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 44 critics, indicating "generally favorable reviews".
 Audiences polled by PostTrak gave the film a 90% overall positive score and a 70% "definite recommend".

 Owen Gleiberman of Variety described Wind River as a "humanistic crime drama, though this one has more skill than excitement".
 Chris Plante of The Verge described it as "a thrilling, violent finale to the Hell or High Water and Sicario trilogy", and as "Coen brothers noir meets the case of the week."

-Writing for Rolling Stone, Peter Travers praised Sheridan's direction and the cast, giving the film 3/4 stars.
+Writing for Rolling Stone, Peter Travers praised Taylor Sheridan's direction and the cast, giving the film 3/4 stars.
 He wrote: "[It's] the set-up for what could have been a conventional whodunit – thankfully, Sheridan is allergic to all things conventional.
 To him, the action is character, and he's lucked out by finding actors who not only understand his approach but thrive on it."
 David Ehrlich of IndieWire gave the film a B, writing: "[If] Wind River shares Sheridan’s self-evident weaknesses, it also makes the most of his signature strengths. [...]
 Wind River may not blow you away, but this bitter, visceral, and almost paradoxically intense thriller knows what it takes to survive."

 In a High Country News article titled "Why do white writers keep making films about Indian Country?", Native commentator Jason Asenap praises the film as "a thinking-person's thriller" full of complex characters, and describes the film's focus on missing Native American women as "admirable."
 He criticizes the film for perpetuating the "dying Indians" motif:

 "at least in Hollywood, the Indians die.
 To this day, the Indians die, and not just physically, but culturally.
 Simpson and Sheridan are invested in making us see how America has screwed Native people, but to the point of rubbing it in our faces.
 Is it so terrible to live in one’s own homeland?
 It may be hard to get out, but it certainly feels condescending for a non-Native to write as much."

-The filmmakers were criticized for casting non-Native actors in some of the Native American roles.
-Kelsey Chow had been advertised as Eastern Band Cherokee, leading the Eastern Band Cherokee to issue a statement that she is neither an enrolled member nor descended from the tribe.
+Taylor Sheridan was also criticized for claiming the film "actually changed a law" in an interview with The Hollywood Reporter, referring to the Violence Against Women Act (VAWA) Reauthorization Act, which President Biden signed into law in 2022.
+"Yellowstone creator Taylor Sheridan’s attempt to take credit for the passage of VAWA is gross and completely discredits years of tireless advocacy from the Native community,” Native rights attorney Mary Kathryn Nagle (Cherokee) published on IllumiNative, a Native woman-led racial & social justice organization.